micro:bit

 To connect micro:bit to one of the many DUElink modules, you can use the LinkBit module.
 It extends the micro:bit edge connector and adds a Downlink connector.

-Alternately you can also use any of the boards that include an on-board JST connector like the Sparkfun Qwiic micro:bit Breakout
+Alternatively, you can also use any of the boards that include an on-board JST connector like the Sparkfun Qwiic micro:bit Breakout

 This board includes two JST sockets.
-One of them becomes a Downlink bringing you hundreds of DUELink module options, that connect in a Daisylink.
+One of them becomes a Downlink bringing you hundreds of DUELink module options that connect in a Daisylink.

 Most of these third-party boards don't have the required pull-up resistors on the I2C bus.
 This might not be a problem in most cases, but we have a PullUp module to solve this if there's an issue.
-When using our LinkBit accessory a PullUp module isn't needed.
+When using our LinkBit adapter, a PullUp module isn't needed.

 MakeCode